 Behind the scenes, the board members, directors, and supporters of BHGH were looking for members of the community interested in investing or donating to make the Rajan Center a reality.
 The BHGH administration wanted a long-lasting, low-maintenance standing seam metal roof to protect the Rajan Center but considered it out of their price range as a small, privately-funded non-profit.
 That’s when Bill Beargie, an independent donor/volunteer at BHGH and former owner of Sheffield Metals International (SMI), approached the Sheffield Metals team with an opportunity.

 After visiting the campus to learn about BHGH and its mission to better the lives of local youths, Sheffield Metals was determined to get involved.
-With the help of Mazzella Companies (SMI’s parent company), paint supplier Sherwin-Williams, coil coater Precoat Metals, and a significant contribution from Bill Beargie, the group banded together to donate the roofing materials and cover the entire installation so BHGH could get the roof they wanted.
+With the help of Mazzella Companies (SMI’s parent company), paint supplier Sherwin-Williams, coil coater Precoat Metals, and a significant contribution from Bill Beargie, the group banded together to donate the roofing materials and cover the entire installation so BHGH could get the metal roof they wanted.

 “Mazzella Companies stands behind programs that have solid thinking and great leadership,” said Tony Mazzella, CEO of Mazzella Companies.
 “In a short time, I’ve learned this project has all that.
 That’s what makes us excited to contribute because it really is helping people.”